-- Activities conducted under the waiver must be in compliance with the applicable basin plan and amendments thereto. - The USFS shall not cause a pollution, contamination, or nuisance as defined by Water Code section 13050. - USFS shall manage and maintain designated riparian zones to ensure retention of adequate vegetative cover within 300 feet slope distance on each side of fish-bearing streams, 150 feet slope distance on each side of perennial streams, and 100 feet slope distance on each side of ephemeral or intermittent streams, or the site potential tree height distance on each side of the stream, whichever is greatest. - The USFS shall actively address legacy or pre-existing discharges and/or threats to water quality.
+- Activities conducted under the waiver must be in compliance with the applicable basin plan and amendments thereto. - The USFS shall not cause a pollution, contamination, or nuisance as defined by Water Code section 13050. - USFS shall manage and maintain designated riparian zones to ensure retention of adequate vegetative cover in accordance with the NWFP, the SNFPA, and the southern California LRMPs. - The USFS shall actively address legacy or pre-existing discharges and/or threats to water quality.
 Sediment delivery sites must be inventoried, prioritized, and scheduled for remediation.
+There is an expectation that each forest will make reasonable progress towards completing inventories and remediating legacy problem sites, especially where timely implementation is
-There is an expectation that each forest will make reasonable progress towards completing inventories and remediating legacy problem sites.
-Timely implementation is necessary for sediment TMDL compliance.
-The USFS shall make legacy site inventories available to Water Board staff for review and allow inspection of sites as needed to assist in prioritization. - All activities undertaken by the USFS or its contractors or permittees pursuant to this waiver shall comply with the USFS Guidance and the USFS WQMP for water quality protection, and any specific conditions set forth in this waiver.
-This includes following the Wet Weather Operation Standards as developed for each forest, and minimizing erosion and riparian disturbance from roads, watercourse crossings, road decommissioning, or other activities that have the potential to discharge sediment.

-- USFS shall obtain coverage under the General Permit for Discharges of Storm Water Associated with Construction Activity (Construction General Permit, 2009-0009-DWQ) for non-timber construction projects on NFS land that disturb one or more acres of soil, or less than one acre but are part of a larger common plan of development that in total disturbs one or more acres. - Areas where soil has been disturbed by project activities, excluding grazing, within designated riparian zones must be stabilized prior to the beginning of the winter period, prior to sunset if the National Weather Service forecast is a "chance" (30% or more) of rain within the next 24 hours, or at the conclusion of operations, whichever is sooner. - The USFS shall report to the affected Regional Water Board, within 10 days of discovery, areas within designated riparian zones that are disturbed by grazing that may result in a significant discharge, and any measures taken to prevent, minimize, or mitigate the potential to discharge. - Where management activities and individual projects within designated riparian zones have resulted in burned areas, the USFS must prevent, minimize, and mitigate discharges to waters of the state by following the appropriate USFS BMPs and standard erosion control techniques. - Where the proposed activity includes direct or indirect effects to water quality, the USFS shall conduct a cumulative watershed effects (CWE) analysis and include specific measures in the proposed activity needed to reduce the potential for CWEs in order to assure compliance with the applicable basin plan.
+- necessary for sediment and temperature TMDL compliance.
+The USFS shall make legacy site inventories available to Water Board staff for review and allow inspection of sites as needed to assist in prioritization. - All activities undertaken by the USFS or its contractors or permittees pursuant to this waiver shall comply with the USFS Guidance and the USFS WQMH for water quality protection, and any specific conditions set forth in this waiver.
+This includes following the Wet Weather Operation Standards as developed for each forest, and minimizing erosion and riparian disturbance from roads, watercourse crossings, road decommissioning, or other activities that have the potential to discharge sediment. - USFS shall obtain coverage under the General Permit for Discharges of Storm Water Associated with Construction Activity (Construction General Permit, 2009-0009-DWQ) for non-timber construction projects on NFS land that disturb one or more acres of soil, or less than one acre but are part of a larger common plan of development that in total disturbs one or more acres. - Areas where soil has been disturbed by project activities, excluding grazing, within designated riparian zones must be stabilized prior to the beginning of the winter period, prior to sunset if the National Weather Service forecast is a "chance" (30% or more) of rain within the next 24 hours, or at the conclusion of operations, whichever is sooner. - The USFS shall report to the affected Regional Water Board, within 10 days of discovery, areas within designated riparian zones that are disturbed by grazing that may result in a significant discharge, and any measures taken to prevent, minimize, or mitigate the potential to discharge. - Where management activities and individual projects within designated riparian zones have resulted in burned areas, the USFS must prevent, minimize, and mitigate discharges to waters of the state by following the appropriate USFS BMPs and standard erosion control techniques. - Where the proposed activity includes direct or indirect effects to water quality, the USFS shall conduct a cumulative watershed effects (CWE) analysis and include specific measures in the proposed activity needed to reduce the potential for CWEs in order to assure compliance with the applicable basin plan.
 The scale and extent of CWE analyses will be commensurate with the scale and intensity of the projects seeking coverage under this waiver.
-CWEs analyses will follow guidance in the regional CWE policy, R-5 FSH 2509.22, Soil and Water Conservation Handbook, Amendment 1, and may range from qualitative reasoning to application and interpretation of quantitative models. - The USFS shall implement the designated riparian zone programs and prevent, minimize, and mitigate sediment discharges by following the appropriate BMPs and standard erosion control techniques for activities adjacent to streams and drainages, or other locations or situations where likelihood of discharge exists. - Activities on NFS lands must minimize new road construction in watersheds designated by USFS as "Key Watersheds" and in high risk watersheds.
+CWEs analyses will follow guidance in the regional CWE policy, R-5 FSH 2509.22, Soil and Water Conservation Handbook, Amendment 1, and may range from qualitative reasoning to application and interpretation of quantitative models. - Each Forest shall implement the designated riparian zone programs (and AMS or ACS) and prevent, minimize, and mitigate sediment discharges by following the appropriate BMPs and standard erosion control techniques for activities adjacent to streams and drainages, or other locations or situations where likelihood of discharge exists.

+Activities on NFS lands must minimize new road construction in watersheds designated by USFS as "Key Watersheds" and in high risk watersheds.